-Opinions expressed by Entrepreneur contributors are their own.It's great that you understand enough to know you need an experienced attorney that specializes in franchising.
+I need some legal representation and don't want to hire just anyone.It's great that you understand enough to know you need an experienced attorney that specializes in franchising.
 This will save you time, money and grief because like so many other areas of the law, this subject has a number of unique considerations that an experienced franchise attorney already knows about.

 The best way to find an experiened franchise attorney is through a referral.
 I'll give you three examples of how you might do this:

 1. If you know anyone who is an existing franchisee or franchisor in your market area, ask them who they use and how good they think the lawyer is.
 If you hear the same name or firm come up a few times, you've probably got a good potential attorney.

 2. You can go to franchise industry sites and trade press publications to see who they list as experienced franchise attorneys and look for ones in your area.
 It's not necessary to focus only on local attorneys (especially if you're located in a fairly small town) but many people want to meet with their attorney in person so if all other things are equal that might be a preference.